JAlbertCode/prompt-marketplace/README.md

 - Improve UI feedback during execution
 - Implement credit purchase system
 - Develop creator payout mechanism

+## Example Modal Implementation

+The application uses a completely redesigned modal implementation for displaying example outputs:

+- **React Portal** - Modals are rendered outside the normal DOM hierarchy using Portals
+- **SSR Compatible** - Custom ClientPortal component ensures compatibility with Next.js SSR
+- **Keyboard Support** - Modals can be closed with the Escape key
+- **Focus Management** - Focus is trapped within the modal for accessibility
+- **Smooth Animations** - Modals have fade and slide animations for a polished experience

 ## Known Issues and Workarounds